message/iata/SG.md

 - This does not apply to passengers younger than 6 years.
 4. Passengers are not allowed to transit Singapore.
 - This does not apply when traveling on airlines with transfer routes approved by the Civil Aviation Authority of Singapore (CAAS).
 Passengers must check with airlines if the airlines have the Civil Aviation Authority of Singapore (CAAS)'s approval, before purchasing tickets.
 5. Passengers must comply with the prevailing Singapore government requirements upon entry into Singapore.
 Passengers could be subject to quarantine or Stay Home Notice (SHN).
-Please refer to <a href="https://safetravel.ica.gov.sg/">https://safetravel.ica.gov.sg</a> and Stay Home Notice (SHN) (ica.gov.sg)
+Please refer to <a href="https://safetravel.ica.gov.sg">https://safetravel.ica.gov.sg</a> and Stay Home Notice (SHN) (ica.gov.sg)
 6. Passengers could be subject to a COVID-19 PCR test upon arrival at their own expense.
-Passengers should register and pre-pay for their on-arrival COVID-19 PCR test prior to departing for Singapore at <a href="https://safetravel.changiairport.com/">https://safetravel.changiairport.com</a>
+Passengers should register and pre-pay for their on-arrival COVID-19 PCR test prior to departing for at <a href="https://safetravel.changiairport.com">https://safetravel.changiairport.com</a>
 - This does not apply to:
 - passengers younger than 3 years;
 - merchant seamen;